 Žofín, with its bright yellow exterior, is situated on Slovanský island, almost directly across from the National Theatre.
 Since 1837, it has been one of the most important centres of cultural and social life.
 Its grandiose halls, reconstructed after the floods of 2002, often host important concerts and events.

 The National Theatre is one of the most important theatres in the Czech Republic.
 It is situated on the Smetanovo embankment, not far from Charles Bridge.

-Above the Vltava’s left bank is Hradčany.
+Above the Vltava’s left bank in Hradčany.
 Its position affords visitors a beautiful panorama stretching from Vyšehrad all the way to the Rudolfinum.

-The so-called Strakova Academy, which is a new Baroque building and the current seat of the Czech government, is situated beneath Prague Castle.
+The so-called Strakova Academy, a new Baroque building and the current seat of the Czech government, is situated beneath Prague Castle.
 From 1896 this building was used as a student dormitory for the poorer sons of the Czech aristocracy.
-It became the seat of ministerial and state representatives after the emergence of an independent Czechoslovak Republic in 1918.
+It became the seat of ministerial and state representatives after the emergence of the independent Czechoslovak Republic in 1918.